-The Emperor represents one side of the duality of masculine and feminine, his other half is The Empress.
+For many tarotists, The Emperor represents one side of the duality of masculine and feminine, his other half is The Empress.
 These masculine and feminine energies aren’t necessarily gendered, every individual holds both within themselves, only more or less embodied and activated, depending on a multitude of factors making up our daily lives.

 In the Tarot, this card speaks to that masculine side of our energies; the directive, structured, logical half of our creative force, while The Empress is the half that nurtures, flows, and feeds our creative force with gentle love.

 Associated with the zodiac sign Aries, The Emperor is generally depicted on a throne bearing four ram heads.
 He holds a sceptre, representing his rulership, and an orb, representing the kingdom he rules over.
 Behind him are bare mountains, showing the dry force he rules with; whereas The Empress is associated with abundant foliage and nature showing fertility.

 In this article, we will explore the different meanings of the Emperor Tarot card in various reading contexts as well as the different advice it can offer you.